Oxygen toxicity: Management

 During hyperbaric oxygen therapy, the patient will usually breathe 100% oxygen from a mask while inside a hyperbaric chamber pressurised with air to about 2.8 bar.
 Seizures during the therapy are managed by removing the mask from the patient, thereby dropping the partial pressure of oxygen inspired below 0.6 bar.

 A seizure underwater requires that the diver be brought to the surface as soon as practicable.
 Although for many years the recommendation has been not to raise the diver during the seizure itself, owing to the danger of arterial gas embolism (AGE), there is some evidence that the glottis does not fully obstruct the airway.
 This has led to the current recommendation by the Diving Committee of the Undersea and Hyperbaric Medical Society that a diver should be raised during the seizure's clonic (convulsive) phase if the regulator is not in the diver's mouth—as the danger of drowning is then greater than that of AGE—but the ascent should be delayed until the end of the clonic phase otherwise.
 Rescuers ensure that their own safety is not compromised during the convulsive phase.
 They then ensure that where the victim's air supply is established it is maintained, and carry out a controlled buoyant lift.
 Lifting an unconscious body is taught by most recreational diver training agencies as an advanced skill, and for professional divers it is a basic skill, as it is one of the primary functions of the standby diver.
 Upon reaching the surface, emergency services are always contacted as there is a possibility of further complications requiring medical attention.
 If symptoms develop other than a seizure underwater the diver should immediately switch to a gas with a lower oxygen fraction or ascend to a shallower depth if decompression obligations allow.
 If a chamber is available at the surface, surface decompression is a recommended option.
 The U.S. Navy has published procedures for completing decompression stops where a recompression chamber is not immediately available.
+Some dive computers will recalculate decompression requirements for alternative mixtures provided the actual gas setting is activated.